Fay Anderson, The Holocaust and Australian: Reporting and Reckoning, London: Palgrave Macmillan, forthcoming 2023, ISBN-978-3031188916

 (Of particular relevance to the project are: chapters 1, 2, 3, 4, 8 and 9).

-Fay Anderson, Catalogue Essay: ‘Hoda Afshar’, The National 4: Australian Art Now, for the major biannual survey of Australian contemporary art, 2023, in print.
+Fay Anderson, ‘Hoda Afshar’, The National 4: Australian Art Now, Sydney: Art Gallery of NSW and Carriageworks & Museum of Contemporary Art, 2023, 50.

 Fay Anderson, ‘‘Desirable Types’: Australian Press Photography and Jewish Refugees 1935 – 1949’, in Picturing Citizenship, special issue of Australian Historical Studies vol 52.1 2023.